 Has the war changed this?

 Of course.
 Stress and poverty levels have risen to crippling levels.
 Frustration and anxiety among men have increased.
 They have no money, no jobs, no means to provide for their families.
 This results in more male violence, more oppression.
 People with anger inside usually take it out on the weakest part of the chain.
 At home, this is the wife, the daughter, the sister.
-Women then become aggressive towards who is even more vulnerable: the younger children.
+Women then become aggressive towards those who are even more vulnerable: the younger children.
 And kids in their turn suffer immensely.
 They pile up fear and anger and become aggressive towards each other, towards objects like the furniture.
 It is a chain reaction very much reinforced by the war, but also by the COVID-19 crisis.

 But the war and the immense crisis have also pushed men to change.
 More than before, men allow the women of a household to go out and find a job and contribute to the family income.
 In this crooked sense, poverty opens up opportunities and changes harmful gender patterns.